 - Include long-tail keywords – Again, not all headings have to be optimized for your primary keyword, but sneaking long-tail terms into your headings can further improve Google’s understanding of the page’s context.

 - Answer subtopics required to answer the main search query – For example, it’s likely that users searching for a broad topic like “how to lose belly fat” will also want to know about things like “avoid trans fat” or “get exercise” etc. You can spot which subheadings to use by looking at your competition on page one of the search results.

 Meta Description Optimization

-The meta description is used to summarize what the main content on your web pages is about in one or two sentences.
+The meta descriptions summarizes the main content on your web pages is about in one or two sentences.

 Here’s an example: